81 Incredible Balcony Roads in France That Will Leave You Speechless

 Col de Turini

-Col de Turini is a mountain pass at 1.607m (5,272ft) above the sea level, in the Alps, France.
+Col de Turini is a mountain pass at 1.607m (5,272ft) above sea level, in the Alps.
 Helter skelter corners and changeable weather conditions mean this road is far from safe.
 Lethal in bad weather, this road can often be covered in snow and ice making it one of the most treacherous roads in the world.
 Hugging the mountainside, and going through it, up through the trees, the road becomes more challenging, with hairpin bends a plenty, rock on one side and drops on the other, the top section is extremely twisty, with rocks sometimes in the road, not a road to lose concentration on.

 Gorges de Padern